filamentgroup/loadJS/README.md

 ## Limitations

-* Ordered execution does not work in IE9-, so we do not advise using it to load multiple javascript files that depend on one another.
-It simply fetches a script and executes it as soon as possible.
-You can certainly use `loadJS` to load multiple scripts as long as those scripts are designed to execute independently of any other scripts being loaded by `loadJS`.
 * If placed below external blocking scrips or stylesheets the download starts only after these files are downloaded and parsed.
-A good workaround for `async` script loading of crucial scripts is to inline `loadJS` before any other stylesheets and scripts and use it either immediately or within a `setTimeout`/`requestAnimationFrame`.
+A good workaround for `async` script loading of crucial scripts is to inline `loadJS` before any other stylesheets and scripts and use it either immediately or within a `setTimeout`.
+* Ordered execution does not work in IE9-.

 ```html
 <script>